 In his final Icon’s special DJ Michael Keohan takes a look at the life and times of media mogul Lord Lew Grade, the man who made Associated Television one of ITV’s most successful companies.

-If you read the books released, and documentaries about ITV, by Granada Television – current owners of ITV – you’d be mistaken for thinking that ATV and Lew Grade were the bastions of cheap song and dance broadcasting.
+If you read the books released, and documentaries about ITV, by young upstarts, you’d be mistaken for thinking that ATV and Lew Grade were the bastions of cheap song and dance broadcasting.
 The truth however is a very different story.
-Associated Television at its peak, overseen by Grade, provided a wide mix of television fare from lavish dramas to hard hitting documentaries.
+Associated Television at its peak, overseen by Grade, provided a wide mix of television fare from lavish dramas to hard-hitting documentaries.

 Isaac Winogradsky and wife Olga arrived in the UK from Russia in 1912, with their two young sons, just one of many 100s of immigrant families looking for a better life in Great Britain.
 From the early 1900s through to the 1930s over 61 million people shifted around searching for a new place to call home.
 Many moved to America or Australia but for the Winogradsky’s – and 150,000 other Russian Jews – it was to be England they’d settle.

 Isaac was from Odessa, where he was born in 1879, the oldest of four children.
 The family connection to show business starts right back in the earliest days of silent movies as Isaac’s father was one of the first to operate a Cinema in the town and possibly the country.

 Golda Mary ‘Olga’ Eisenstadt was born not far from Odessa in Alexandrovsk in 1888.
 She was one of six children – three boys and three girls.
 Her father was a businessman who ran a company that sold timber.
 The female side of the family first took steps into showbiz with Olga when she joined a local amateur theatre group.